mixxxdj/website/content/pages/privacy-policy.md

 - Discourse Forum
 - Zulip Chat

-Each of those websites have different users system, but work in a similar way.
-In order to participate users need to create a login and a user profile which requires login data and cookies.
+Each of those websites have different users systems.
+In order to participate users need to create a login, share some personal data and accept cookies.
 Refer the privacy statements of these sites for details:

 - You can find the GitHub Privacy Statement here: [https://docs.github.com/de/site-policy/privacy-policies/github-privacy-statement](https://docs.github.com/de/site-policy/privacy-policies/github-privacy-statement)
 - You can find the Privacy Policy of the Mixxx Discourse Forum here: [https://mixxx.discourse.group/privacy](https://mixxx.discourse.group/privacy)